malmestig/Getting-and-Cleaning-Data-Course-Project/README.md

 1. I don't know enough about the actual features used to change the names substantially.
 2. I build on an existing dataset and want to be able to cross-reference the results I get with the original dataset.
 3. The names are already quite compact and expanding the names, for example "fBodyAccJerk-meanFreq()-Y" into something like "Body Acceleration Jerk Mean Frequency Y", would make my dataset more difficult to read - which is less tidy in my mind.
-English is also not my main language so I might just mess it up.
+English is also not my first language so I might just mess it up.

 So what I chose instead was to prefix "Mean of " to each column.
-That makes it clearer that the value is aggregated.
+That makes it clear that the variable is an aggregated variable.